pyvesync Library↲

 Debugging and Getting Help↲

-The library has built-in debug logging that can be enabled by setting the debug
+The library has built-in debug logging that can be enabled by setting the log level of the pyvesync logger to DEBUG.
+This will log the API calls and response codes to the console.

 from pyvesync import VeSync